ivonaH/price_comparator/README.md

 [leiningen]: https://github.com/technomancy/leiningen

 ## Running
-Navigate to example1 project and run lein run.

 To start a web server for the application navigate to example1 project and run:

     lein ring server

-## Scraping data before running server
+### Scraping data before running server

-Before starting server, if you want to scrape perfume store website you should execute line 101 in file productsscraping.clj.
-That function creates db, inserts stores to db, scrapes data from defined stores and saves that products to db.
-If you want to use existing db, which is data scraped on 24.03.2021 just use existing database - database.db.
+Before starting server, if you want to scrape perfume store website, you should execute line 101 in file productsscraping.clj.
+That function creates db, inserts stores to db, scrapes data from defined stores and saves the products to db.
+If you want to use existing db, that is data scraped on 01.04.2021 just use existing database - database.db.

 ## License
 Eclipse Public License 2.0